 It is common for someone with generalized anxiety disorder to also struggle with other mental illnesses or substance use disorders.
 GAD is one of the most common conditions to co-occur with others.
 Some of the conditions that someone with GAD is at a greater risk of also being diagnosed for include major depression, persistent depressive disorder, and other anxiety disorders, most commonly panic disorder.

 Substance use disorders are also more common in people with GAD than those without any mental illness.
 Of all the anxiety disorders, substance abuse most commonly co-occurs with GAD and panic disorder.
 All anxiety disorders are also more likely to co-occur with dependence on substances.
+For those suffering from co-occurring substance use disorders, specialized treatment at an addiction treatment facility may be required.

 There are a few possible explanations for these co-occurrences: someone with GAD may use alcohol or drugs to self-medicate and cope with negative feelings; substance abuse may trigger anxiety symptoms in someone already predisposed to it; they may also co-occur because substance use disorders and anxiety disorders have similar risk factors.

-Treatment and Prognosis of Generalized Anxiety Disorder
+Prognosis for Generalized Anxiety Disorder

 The typical course of treatment for GAD is a combination of medications and therapy, followed by ongoing self-care and treatment as needed.
 GAD can be debilitating and cause a lot of dysfunction, so treating it initially in residential care is a good way to allow a patient to focus on getting better in a safe and dedicated environment.
-In residential treatment a patient does not need to be concerned with other responsibilities.

-In treatment, a patient with GAD is likely to be treated mostly with therapy but also with medications.
+A patient with GAD is likely to be treated mostly with therapy but also with medications.
 GAD responds well to SSRIs, a category of antidepressants that target the brain chemical called serotonin.
 These drugs can take several weeks to work, so patients may also be given anti-anxiety medications for more immediate relief from symptoms.

-After treatment in a facility, patients with GAD are encouraged to maintain treatment with therapy as needed, with continuing use of medication, and with lifestyle changes and self-care.
+Patients with GAD are encouraged to maintain treatment with therapy as needed, with continuing use of medication, and with lifestyle changes and self-care.
 The latter may include changing things that cause a lot of stress, like work, and using stress management techniques and positive coping skills learned in therapy.

 GAD can be a devastating condition that causes severe anxiety over nearly everything.
 It can cause a person to be unable to function normally in several areas of his or her life.
 With commitment to treatment, however, and dedication to ongoing self-care for this chronic illness, the prognosis for most patients is very good and recovery is likely.